News & Match Results

 Adjustments to Match Operations

 The following adjustments to match operations will be in place for the duration of the Covid-19 emergency:

-Social distancing will be required by all attending.
+Social distancing is encouraged by all attending.

 The biggest challenge for new shooters is getting started.
 First Shots makes getting started in shooting very easy — and, best of all, it’s free.